Malyck/WeatherJournal/README.md

 ## Contribute

-We welcome contributions to enhance and improve the landing page project.
+We welcome contributions to enhance and improve the Weather Journal Project.
 To contribute, please follow these guidelines:

 1. Fork the repository and clone it to your local machine.
 ```bash